Introduction to Apache POI

-Apache POI is an open source java library to create and manipulate various file formats based on Microsoft Office.
-Using POI, one should be able to perform create, modify and display/read operations on following file formats.
-For Example, Java doesn’t provide built-in support for working with excel files, so we need to look for open source APIs for the job.
+Apache POI is an open-source java library to create and manipulate various file formats based on Microsoft Office.
+Using POI, one should be able to perform create, modify and display/read operations on the following file formats.
+For Example, Java doesn’t provide built-in support for working with excel files, so we need to look for open-source APIs for the job.

 Apache POI provides Java API for manipulating various file formats based on the Office Open XML (OOXML) standard and OLE2 standard from Microsoft.
 Apache POI releases are available under the Apache License (V2.0).